colonyos/documentation/content/colonies-cli.rst

     CronID=733ec939a47ae4a499bdabcd3425e82b3c245613afe065ad6002dede8b98d5c2

-Use interval instead of a Cron expressions
+Use interval instead of a cron expressions
 ------------------------------------------
 An alternative way to spawn a cron is to specify an interval instead of a cron expression.
 In the example, below a workflow is spawned every 10 seconds.